fp7mplane/protocol-ri/ri-tasks.md

 - mplane.model.Element should maintain a reference to the registry from which it was loaded; a fully qualified element name then becomes the URL plus the element name as anchor, i.e.: ```http://ict-mplane.eu/registry/1.0/#delay.twoway.icmp.ms```.
 - Future work on better registry definition is future work

-### Implement version section in mPlane messages

-We need a version section in mPlane messages to allow us to make changes to structures in the future.

-_Provisionally implemented.
-Currently dies if version present and not zero._

 ### Implement export section in mPlane messages

 We need the export section, required for indirect export.